 Here’s the latest SCO price:

-Dominion Energy Ohio’s monthly natural gas price for residential customers who are on the Standard Choice Offer (SCO) is staying the same for April.
+Dominion Energy Ohio’s monthly natural gas price for residential customers who are on the Standard Choice Offer (SCO) is going down for July.

-The SCO price, effective April 15, when rounded to the nearest cent is $2.93 per thousand cubic feet (mcf), the same rate as March.
+The SCO price, effective July 16, when rounded to the nearest cent is $2.51 per thousand cubic feet (mcf).

 I continue to recommend the SCO.
 Prices have continued to beat fixed-rate prices offered by marketers and are still quite low.